 What is Lipedema Fat?
 How is it Different from Normal Fat?

 Lipedema fat is the least responsive to calorie balance deficits.
 In other words, this type of adipose tissue is very resistant to weight loss.
 This means that when weight loss occurs in a patient with lipedema, the other fat depots will be much more affected than the fat deposits where the lipedema exists.
 An individual will lose visceral fat and subcutaneous fat in areas not affected by lipedema, but very little fat in the lipedema affected areas.

 To prove this point, I have attached a picture of a lady who is malnourished and underweight yet still has gynoid fat on her legs consistent with lipedema.
-This is the clearest visual example of metabolic resistance of the fat of lipedema.
-We don’t know if the metabolic difference of lipedema fat is the cause lipedema or it is the result of change from lipedema but it is one hallmark of the diagnosis of lipedema.
+This is the clearest visual example of the metabolic resistance of the fat of lipedema.
+We don’t know if the metabolic difference of lipedema fat is the cause of lipedema or it is the result of the change from lipedema but it is one hallmark of the diagnosis of lipedema.

 NOTE: Lipedema is pronounced and spelled in several different ways.
 It is pronounced as lip-edema and lipo-edema – it can also be spelled lipedema, lipoedema, lipoedema, and Lipödem.
 The spelling is all correct but one or two spellings are predominantly used in different countries.